txt/mase/CODE6.md

 Using some URL shortener (e.g. goo.gl), shorten the URL to `hw/code/6` and paste into [the submission page](https://goo.gl/lZEmEm).

+From the following, show the output of running sa, mws on Schaffer, Osyczka2, Kursawe.

 # To Do